rodgzilla/python_crash_course/teaching_plan.md

 #### Decision trees and Random Forests

+- Decision trees
+- Concept of ensemble models
 - When to use Random Forests

 ### Unsupervised models

 #### Principal component analysis

+- Concept of dimensionality reduction
+- Principal axis of the data
 - When to use Principal component analysis

 #### Manifold learning